osbuild/bootc-image-builder/README.md

 - `/rpmmd` - used for the dnf-json rpm metadata cache

 ## Adding a user
-`bootc-image-builder` accepts a `-config` option. `-config` needs to be a path to a JSON formatted file.
+`bootc-image-builder` accepts a `--config` option. `--config` needs to be a path to a JSON formatted file.

 Example of such a config: